itswillis/REST-API/README.md

 The server should be running on 'http://localhost:5000'.
 - Use `Postman` to test

 ### 29/03/23
-- [] Handle registration errors (emails can not be empty... etc, throw errors)
+- [ ] Handle registration errors (emails can not be empty... etc, throw errors)
 - [x] Add a login route that allows users to log in and receive a token for authorisation.
 - [x] Add a protected route decorator to restrict access to authorised users.
 - [x] Modify the photo upload route to store the user ID with each uploaded photo.
-- [] Add a route to get user info by user ID (the user can only see its own information).
+- [ ] Add a route to get user info by user ID (the user can only see its own information).
-- [] Add another column to seperate 'users' and 'admin'.
+- [ ] Add another column to seperate 'users' and 'admin'.

-#### Authentication Process
+#### Authentication Process :key:
 - The user logs in and receives an access_token.
 - The client-side application stores the access_token.
 - When making requests that require authentication, the client-side application includes the access_token in the Authorisation      header.

 #### Potential Bug Fixes
-- [] User should be able to 'GET' photos they 'PUT' -> not by their full <filename> but a hash key instead.
+- [ ] User should be able to 'GET' photos they 'PUT' -> not by their full <filename> but a hash key instead.
-- [] Each uploaded photo will be associated with a specific user based on their user_id.
+- [ ] Each uploaded photo will be associated with a specific user based on their user_id.
 Check the 'POST' photos function.
-- [] Photos are in another path with 'GET' _uploads/photos/<filename>.
+- [ ] Photos are in another path with 'GET' _uploads/photos/<filename>.
-- [] Photos are not directly linked to the 'products' -> I don't think we want to.
+- [ ] Photos are not directly linked to the 'products' -> I don't think we want to.